apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 	You can also use the Windows Device Manager to locate the COM port.

 <br>
 We use minicom for this tutorial.
-After minicom connects, enter &lt;return&gt; to ensure the Shell is running.
+After minicom connects, enter &lt;return&gt; to ensure the shell is running.
 You should see the `compat>` prompt:

 ```no-highlight